Petrifilm™ Plate Manager

 Desktop PC application

-High-volume food safety testing labs, food and beverage manufacturing facilities, and third-party contract labs that produce more than 100K samples annually rely on automated systems to ensure accuracy and speed.
+High-volume food safety testing labs, food and beverage manufacturing facilities, and third-party contract labs that produce more than 100K samples annually.

 Proto-personas